donbosco-kim/Responsive-Landing-Page/README.md

 This project is a mobile-first redesign of my original static landing page.
 The goal is to make it responsive across different screen sizes using HTML and CSS (flexbox and media queries).

-## Current Progress
+## Features

-- Completed mobile-first design
+- Mobile-first responsive design
+- Semantic HTML structure
-- Implemented flexbox layouts for all sections
+- Flexbox based layouts for easy alignment and spacing
-- Used relative units such as rem and percentage for flexible sizing
+- Consistent color palette and typography

 ## What I Learned

-- How to build layouts using a mobile-first approach
+- Building layouts that adapt across screen sizes
-- How to use flexbox for vertical stacking
+- Applying flexbox for both column and row layouts
 - Why setting a base font size and global box-sizing helps responsiveness
+- Using media queries to adapt layouts across screen sizes
+- Using relative units such as rem and percent to manage scaling and spacing
+- Writing clear and organized git commit messages for each section

+## Technologies Used

+- HTML5
+- CSS3 (Flexbox, Media Queries)
+- Google Fonts (Roboto)